eCommerce Shipping: Main Challenges and Technological Solutions

 Returns are a dreaded yet inevitable part of any retail business.
 In 2020, about 18 percent of total online sales were returned.
 And here, again, Amazon raises the bar: Its Prime Wardrobe featuring a try-before-you-buy approach encourages users to shop excessively and return merchandise that didn’t fit.
 Free returns and an easy returns policy are a big motivation for customers to buy your goods as they are rest assured they’re not going to be left with items they don’t like.

 Whatever your return policy is and whether you offer free returns or not, they have to be managed.
-You can automate the returns process by using specialized return management software (such as ReturnLogic, Return Magic, or Happy Returns) or a full-fledged shipping solution such as ShipStation or Veeqo (most vendors offer this module).
+You can automate the reverse logistics process by using specialized return management software (such as ReturnLogic, Return Magic, or Happy Returns) or a full-fledged shipping solution such as ShipStation or Veeqo (most vendors offer this module).

 Customer initiates the return.
 Consider getting or creating a tool that has a customer portal where shoppers can manage their returns themselves.
 Such portals allow users to